×

 Remi, born in 1458 France and possibly a vampire, moved to the Bay Area in the '90s, founded major tech companies, and enjoys arts and music.

-Born in Southern California, Donavon Frankenreiter, former pro surfer turned musician, tours globally with his band, known for laid-back grooves and soulful lyrics.
+Born in Southern California, Donavon Frankenreiter transitioned from pro surfer to musician, captivating audiences with his soulful, laid-back grooves worldwide.

-World champion surfer and musician Makua Rothman, known for his album "Sound Wave," collaborates with top artists and tours the US.
-Popular for blending musical genres.
+World champion surfer and musician Makua Rothman, from Hawaii, is known for his acclaimed album "Sound Wave."
+He has toured with Matisyahu and The Wailers.

 Born in Australia, DOPE LEMON, the moniker of Angus Stone, blends dreamy grooves with introspective lyrics.
 His albums, including Honey Bones, Smooth Big Cat, and Rose Pink Cadillac, have topped ARIA charts and gained international acclaim.
 Known for collaborations with Cedric Gervais, The Magician, and Winston Surfshirt, he's also co-written with Will Ferrell and Adam McKay.
 He's headlined sold-out tours globally and joined Post Malone's tour.
 With over 700 million streams, his sound captivates a devoted fanbase.